-Energy data are taken from Liechtenstein's energy statistics (OS 2017a).
+Energy data are taken from Liechtenstein's energy statistics (OS 2018a).
 These statistics account for production, imports, exports, transformation and stock changes.
 Hence all figures for energy consumption in Liechtenstein correspond to apparent consumption figures.

 No bitumen and lubricants are produced in Liechtenstein.
 Bitumen is imported for road paving and NMVOC emissions from bituminous materials are related to road paving and to asphalt roofing.
-Regarding the use of bitumen, the amount is calculated based on Swiss import, export and production data (FOEN 2017b).
+Regarding the use of bitumen, the amount is calculated based on Swiss import, export and production data (FOEN 2018b).
 The total amount of apparent consumption in Liechtenstein and Switzerland is split proportional to the length of paved roads in Liechtenstein (630 km in 2017, OS 2017e) and Switzerland (71'520 km in 2015, SFSO 2017e) respectively.
 A constant split is applied, since the road length does not show a strong variation from year to year.

-In response to the recommendation of the ERT (FCCC/ARR 2013, see Annex A8.3, Table A - 10, IDP No 25&26), Liechtenstein also accounts for the use of lubricants.
-The amount of lubricants used in Liechtenstein is estimated based on the Swiss import and export and production data (FOEN 2017b).
+The amount of lubricants used in Liechtenstein is estimated based on the Swiss import and export and production data (FOEN 2018b).
 The total amount of apparent consumption in Liechtenstein and Switzerland is split proportional to the number of inhabitants in Liechtenstein and Switzerland respectively (see Table 4-4).